-The Federal Property Assistance Program is a program which acquires, warehouses, and distributes surplus federal property to state and local government agencies and to non-profit health and educational organizations.
-The program saves taxpayer dollars by enabling public sector and non-profit agencies to purchase and reutilize federal government equipment, vehicles, and supplies for nominal fees.
+The Federal Property Assistance Program is a program which acquires, warehouses, and distributes surplus federal property to state and local government agencies, non-profit health and educational organizations, public airports, and certain educational activity groups.
+The program saves taxpayer dollars by enabling State, public, and non-profit agencies to purchase and reutilize federal government surplus property for nominal fees.

 The Federal Property Assistance Program was created by Congress in 1949 with the enactment of Public Law 94-519.
 The law enables personal property items to be donated to agencies which meet eligibility criteria.
 Property items are serviceable goods, materials and equipment which the federal government has determined it no longer needs.
-Some notable examples are heavy equipment, vehicles, construction materials, and office equipment.
-As part of the Act (94-519), state governments are delegated the responsibility for administrating this program through their individual state's "Plan of Operation".
+As part of the Act (94-519), state governments are delegated the responsibility for administrating this program through their individual state's "Plan of Operation."

 Eligibility may be granted to any governmental entity or public agency established by or pursuant to state law, including education, health and public service organizations.

-Also, certain non-profit, tax-exempt health or educational organization, including medical institutions, hospitals, clinics, health centers, schools, colleges, universities, schools for the mentally retarded or disabled, child care centers, and programs for the elderly and homeless that are funded or authorized by specific federal legislation.
+Also, certain non-profit, tax-exempt health or educational organizations, including medical institutions, hospitals, clinics, health centers, schools, colleges, universities, schools for developmentally challenged or disabled, child care centers, and programs for the elderly and homeless that are funded or authorized by specific federal legislation.
 Other non-profit, tax-exempt organizations may also be eligible.

 Personal property that may be available includes hand and machine tools, office machines and supplies, furniture, hardware, motor vehicles, boats, airplanes, construction equipment, electrical and electronic equipment and many other items.

-Property is moving in and out of our warehouse every day so it is difficult to publish a current listing of available property.
 Participating organizations are welcome and encouraged to visit our warehouse often.
-We encourage the use of the WANT LIST so we can search for available property that meets your needs.
+We encourage the use of the Federal Property want list so we can search for available property that meets your needs.
 Another way we notify agencies is by Special Notice.
 These notices are used to inform participants of property that is available outside the normal avenues.
-Notices are sent to agencies who are in the same geography region as the property and to those agencies that have expressed an interest in property of the type available.
+Notices are sent to agencies who are in the same geographic region as the property and to those agencies that have expressed an interest in property of the type available.

 Yes.
 Service and handling charges are placed on all property which is distributed by this agency.
-The fees are based on total expenses in acquiring, transporting, warehousing and transferring the property, but are equalized by fair value and other contributing factors.
+The fees are based on total expenses in acquiring, transporting, warehousing, and transferring the property, but are equalized by fair market value and other contributing factors.